tomglynch/tglyn.ch/src/blog/amstel_gold.md

 1. Measure the width of the wheel in pixels, see if Tom's is shorter than Wout's which means he has more speed.
     - This may result in incorrect conclusions due to the bike throw for the line which results in a speed increase of the bike compared to the rider.
 Potentially the first half of the wheel may be faster than the second half, resulting in the measurements being off.

-2. Look a the pattern of the spokes to try to determine the distance traveled since the finish line.
+2. Look at the pattern of the spokes to try to determine the distance traveled since the finish line.
+The curve is an artefact of the photo-finish line not capturing a moment in time, but a location for a period of time.
 In the close-up image, you can see the spokes of both riders.
-The curve of the spokes should mean we can determine the distance the rider has traveled after the phot-finish camera.
+The curve of the spokes should mean we can determine the distance the rider has traveled after the photo-finish camera.

-3. Both Wout van Aert and Tom Pidcock were likely runnings 25mm tyres on their 700c wheels resulting in a diameter of around 672mm, or 67.2cm.
+3. Both Wout van Aert and Tom Pidcock were likely running 25mm tyres on their 700c wheels resulting in a diameter of around 672mm, or 67.2cm.
 So 26.86/67.2 = 0.3997 ≈ 0.4, so the photo-finish was approximately 40% of a wheel length too early - So measure when each rider's wheel reaches 40% of the way through.
 At 40% of the way across a circle, the length of the chord is 96% of the diameter (so just 2% difference at the bottom and 2% difference at the top).
     - I think this would allow us to work out the actual winner if it was possible to determine accurately where this 40% occurs (please check my maths and confirm 40% first).

 ![Secant of a bike wheel](../images/amstel_secant.png "Secant of a bike wheel")